Date: May 30, 1921

 Harry Foesig collection, courtesy of Andrew W. Maginnis

 Just days after the end of trolley service, Montgomery County commissioners announced that the old roadside trolley right-of-way would be used to widen Ridge Pike in Plymouth Township, and Butler Pike between Ridge Pike and Conshohocken.
 Earlier newspaper editorials complained that Butler Pike was too narrow to safely accomodate automobiles, trolleys and pedestrians.
-Looking back today, the 1933 decision to widen to the road to four lanes and get rid of the trolley tracks did indeed help motorists, but did nothing for pedestrians.
+Looking back today, the 1933 decision to widen to the road to four lanes and get rid of the trolley tracks did indeed benefit motorists, but did nothing for pedestrians and bicyclists.

 NEW 4-LANE HIGHWAY